UnitedSapiens/UnitedSapiens/README.md

      ONE FOR ALL AND ALL FOR ONE
 ```

-<p align="justify">I created a <a href="https://github.com/United-Sapiens" target="_blank">GitHub Organization</a> to host the initiative's work.
+<p align="justify">I created a <a href="https://github.com/United-Sapiens" target="_blank">GitHub Organization</a> to host the initiative's project.
 I'll try to contribute with what I know how to do, programming and making free / open source software available.
 You can also contribute, but only if you want to...</p>
 <br />